-5. How do I receive my unemployment benefits?
+4. How do I receive my unemployment benefits?

-In order to receive benefits, employees who are new to filing for unemployment will need to set up an account on the Uinteract Site.
+In order to receive benefits, for employees who are new to filing for unemployment, you will need to set up an account on Uinteract Site.
 If you have received unemployment benefits previously, you will have an account.
 You will want to verify your address and bank account information is correct.
-The Business office has created a user guide for exempt and non-exempt staff on how to create an account.
-Please note, it is very important that your mailing address is current when you set up your account.
+The Business office has created a user guide for exempt and non-exempt staff on how to create an account which is below.
+Please note, when setting up your account, it is very important that your mailing address is current.